-you are right, it was my mistake. in fact the infinitive ללבוש is pronounced with a B, and so is the future form, while the present and past forms with a sound closer to the english v, it's just that those who transliterate like me from native sefardit usually dont make the distinction, while those who transliterate from anglit actually do
+you are right, it was my mistake (already fixed). in fact the infinitive ללבוש (leelbósh) is pronounced with a B, and so is the future form, while the present and past forms with a sound closer to the english v, it's just that those who transliterate like me from native sefardit sometimes mix them up, unlike native speakers of anglit who always make a clear distinction

 You wrote somewhere "This distinction has been around since before Hebrew started to be written down in Biblical times"

 But it's impossible to know what was around before hebrew started to be written down, unless you happen to secretly be an angel who was there when Moshe wrote the Torah 3500 years ago (give or take)

 Ok, I suspected this might have something to do with it.
 I completely agree that in Spanish, b and v have converged to a single pronunciation: /b/ at the start of an utterance and after certain consonants (n, l etc.), and /β/ in other contexts.
 "Sephardic" Hebrew still differentiates between /v/ and /b/, and doesn't have /β/, so only Spanish-influenced Hebrew (Hebrew spoken by a native Spanish speaker) will have a convergence of pronunciations.

 Also, the rules are not really "weird and confusing".
 Any sound at the start of a syllable is dagush (plosive: b, p, k) and any sound at the end of a syllable is rafe (fricative: v, f, kh).
 There are some exceptions, but mostly this is the way it works.